 Preparing for the Test

-It is helpful for students to familiarize themselves with the format of the test and the types of questions on it.
+It is helpful to familiarize yourself with the format of the test and the types of questions on it.
 It is also helpful to the practice taking the test.
 There are many commercially available preparation books and classes to help students prepare for the LSAT.
-The Law School Admissions Council (LSAC), the LSAT administrator, provides free and commercial preparation resources on their website (http://www.lsac.org).
+The Law School Admissions Council (LSAC), the LSAT administrator, provides free and commercial preparation resources on their website (https://www.lsac.org).

 What to Take to the Testing Center